upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 - and the **stewardship and authority** that make binding governance possible.

 Each is stabilized here and developed in its own page.

+### Epistemic governance

+Epistemic governance concerns the stewardship of knowledge rather than the coordination of activity.
+It determines what must be made explicit, preserved, inspectable, and deliberately revisable over time.

+It does not govern execution directly.
+It governs the articulated commitments that normatively orient and constrain construction, operation, and evolution.

+Without epistemic governance, intent dissolves into informal understanding and drift replaces deliberate revision.

+→ See **[Upstream and downstream](../upstream-and-downstream.md)** for the distinction between epistemic governance and execution-oriented practice.

 ### Software system